logaretm/vee-validate/docs/content/api/use-form.md

 </script>
 ```

 For advanced forms, you may need to trigger various actions on the form in the `submit` handler.
-Your callback receives a `FormController` object as part of the second argument along with the event object that triggered the submission if available.
+Your callback receives a `FormContext` object as part of the second argument along with the event object that triggered the submission if available.

 ```js
 const { handleSubmit } = useForm();